Wondering how to apply for accommodation, or where to buy essential items for your room? We answer your common questions below.

 Do I need a TV licence?

-You will need to buy your own TV licence, which can be purchased via their website.
+You'll need to buy your own TV licence, which can be purchased via their website.

 Do I need to pay any utility bills?

 Our hall accommodation costs include all utility bills such as heating, hot water and internet.
 Your TV licence is not included.